BPDanek/multi-omics-pdd-FL-study/README.md

 Figures and tables will be outputted in the folder `multi_modality_fl/results/generated_figures_tables`.
 A fully rendered run of the notebook is available [here](federated_learning_multi_modality_ancestry/multi_modality_fl/results/build_figures.ipynb)

 ## Features
-The full list of features used in the Parkinson's disease classification task is available in the `features.csv` column.
+The full list of features used in the Parkinson's disease classification task is available in the [features csv file](https://github.com/BPDanek/multi-omics-pdd-FL-study/blob/main/features.csv).
 Details on how features were generated, are referenced in the paper, and comprehensively explained in [1]

 The top features, measured by feature importance per [1] (figure 4).